Alphathur/flask-gunicorn-in-docker/README.md

 # data-api
-A flask application fetching data from mysql
+A Restful application using flask and fetching data from mysql